nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_customize_dfu.rst

 Variables in the provided templates, like memory ranges and paths to binaries, are filled out by the build system.
 However, values like ``class-identifier`` and ``vendor-identifier`` should be customized manually.

-An example of a YAML representation for a basic installation and invoke-process of the Application firmware could look like the following:
+An example of a YAML representation for a basic installation and invoke-process of the application firmware could look like the following:

 .. code-block::